vedi/knowledge-base/src/documents/samples/heroiclabs.html.md

   }

   //
-  // An example of how a GameUp achievement might be triggered.
+  // An example of how a Heroic Labs achievement might be triggered.
 This specific
   // example achievement is triggered by exactly matching any current high
   // score, but not beating it.
   //